 Joel is the author of several nonfiction books on religion and culture, including a biography of his grandfather, a noted novelty songwriter.
 On behalf of his books, Joel has appeared at more than three dozen film festivals, book fairs and community centers coast to coast, as well as on several radio and cable TV shows.
 He has also published three nonfiction Kindle books, including a comic retelling of his New Jersey-to-Connecticut relocation nightmare.
 You can read up on all of Joel’s books from the Links page.

 Joel lives with his wife Bonnie, a specialty cake designer, in Avon, CT.
 They have two daughters, Celia and Kate, and a son, Daniel.
 Celia, a resume writing specialist, and her husband Dave Stangarone, are the proud parents of three-year-old Veronica and two-year-old twins Sam and Jillian.
 Dave is a professional trumpet player and senior sales manager for Aircom Aviation Services.
 Kate, a graduate of Emerson College, is pursuing a career in voiceover, sketch comedy and acting, and currently performs with both The Great Make-Believe Society and Sea Tea Improv, comedy groups in Connecticut.
-Daniel, who recently graduated from the University of Massachusetts, where he studied urban planning, spent seven months in Brazil last year as a U.S. Department of Education Traveling Scholar.
+Daniel is a recent graduate of the University of Massachusetts and is currently working in consumer research and data management in Berkeley Heights, NJ.